 A few things you should be prepared for.
 Keep in mind the cost of the excursions I think these are either expected for the price or minor.

 - The tents are very close together.
-This isn’t a camp ground.
+This isn’t a campground.
 They don’t have full sites per group. tents are right near each other.
-Hopefully everyone is respectful off the close proximity. over all w e didn’t have any issues.
+Hopefully, everyone is respectful of the close proximity. overall we didn’t have any issues.

 - The smore sticks are too short.
 My kids honestly couldn’t roast marshmallows i had to and man my fingers were burning. they were wooden shishkabob sticks and way too short.
 This really needs to be improved but it’s really my only complaint.

-- There’s no showers.
-Again this isn’t a camp site.
-It’s a great affordable event and I am so thankful to have air conditioned bathrooms with running water.
+- There are no showers.
+Again this isn’t a campsite.
+It’s a great affordable event and I am so thankful to have air-conditioned bathrooms with running water.

 5:00 – 5:45 pm Check-in at Guest Drop off